Lubbock Geography and Weather

 Major Industries include, health care, agriculture, education, manufacturing and research.

 Lubbock has a semi-arid climate with hot summers and mild winters.
 Lubbock is a windy city.
 Winds can vary from a breeze to high winds, that can produce dust storms, these are most common during the winter and spring months.

 Precipitation: There is very little rain on the South Plains, which makes for a dry climate with little to no humidity.
 The rainiest times being in the Spring and Summer.
 Lubbock averages 19 inches (483 mm) of precipitation per year.
 While snow if uncommon it you might be lucky enough to experience a bit of snow in the winter.
 The average snowfall on the South Plains is 9 inches.

 Summer Average Temperature: 89.3F (31.6C) It is not uncommon for temperatures to reach up to 100F (38C).

 Fall Average Temperature: 75F (24C)

-Winter Average Temperature:57F (14C) While snow is uncommon, there is still a chance of it during the winter months.
+While snow is uncommon, there is still a chance of it during the winter months.
 Be sure to bring some warm clothes for the winter months.
 The first freeze of the year typically begins in October.
 The last freeze of the year is generally in April.

 Local Weather Channels:

 Many local news stations have apps you can download on your phone to help you keep track of the local weather.
 Below is a list of local news stations.
 You will also receive a Tech Alert from Texas Tech to advise you on weather warnings.